Gina Rodriguez Gives an Update on Wedding Planning—and If Her Fiancé Is Involved

 Still, Rodriguez doesn't feel comfortable relinquishing complete control of the wedding planning.

-"There was a point when that I was like, 'Everybody arrange everything,'" she told the talk-show hosts.
+"There was a point when I was like, 'Everybody arrange everything,'" she told the talk-show hosts.
 "I just want to show up.
 I just want to do it.
 I want to say 'I do.'
 I'm happy.
-And then I started hearing about what they wanted to do and I was like, 'Well, I don't about that.'"
+And then I started hearing about what they wanted to do and I was like, 'Well, I don't know about that.'"

 Her other major concern?
 Offending friends and family members with her decisions, like whom she picks for bridesmaids.
 However, The Talk hosts assured her the wedding is her big day and that she should celebrate it how she sees fit.